* Sasol walks away from GTL projects

 The company had previously delayed its final investment decision on the project because of low oil and gas prices.

-Sasol will also divest from its Canadian shale gas assets which hit its 2016 earnings with a 9.9 billion rand ($715 million) impairment.
+Sasol will also divest from its Canadian shale gas assets on which it took a 9.9 billion rand ($715 million) impairment on its 2016 earnings.